God Is Simple

 2. Let’s look at the truth that God is simple in Jesus’ atoning work on cross.
 How do you see God’s different attributes on display?
 Why is it necessary for them all to be working together?

 3. Let’s look at the truth that God is simple as it applies to us.
 Read Galatians 5:22-23.
 Note that fruit is singular.
 This is similar to God’s attributes.
 They aren’t individual Lego pieces where I may have the piece of faithfulness while you have the piece of patience.
 Talk through the list, thinking of the impact of each one in this way: Love is joyful, peaceful, patient, kind, good, faithful, gentle, and self-controlled.
 Love cannot be separated from the other eight.
+What does joyful love look like?
+Peaceful love?
+Kind love?
+Good love?
+Faithful love?
+Gentle love?
+Self-controlled love?
+Make it specific to a situation or a person in your life.
 The same is true for each one.

 [3] Jones, Mark.
 God Is: A Devotional Guide to the Attributes of God.
 Wheaton, Crossway, 2017.